Probate Legal Services

-The passing of a loved one is an emotional and challenging process.
+The loss of a loved one is an emotional and difficult time.
+In your time of mourning, the idea of handling the probate of the deceased’s will or probate of their estate can be daunting.
 There are many questions that need to be answered before distributing the estate and that can be a demanding endeavor.
-Here, at the Law Office of Lauren E. Jackson, we understand the process of estate administration and are focused on helping those faced with the responsibilities and challenges this process presents so that it will go smoothly and successfully.
+Here, at the Law Offices of Lauren E. Jackson, we understand the process of estate administration and are focused on helping those faced with the responsibilities and challenges this process presents so that it will go smoothly and successfully.
 If you are the executor or administrator of an estate and are not familiar with your duties, it is important to work with an experienced and respected probate attorney.
 Contact us today to get the process started.

 Click here for the Seven Steps to Handling a Probate in Illinois!

 There are many duties that an executor of an estate may have to fulfill.
 We understand that every situation is unique but here is a helpful list to get started.

 - Get a copy of the will and file it with the local circuit court clerk

 - Notify banks and credit card companies of the decedent’s death

 - Set up a bank account in the name of the estate for any incoming bills

 - Finding and contacting the people named in the will

 - Paying final income taxes